yousefelassal/quote-cron/README.md

 > The more man meditates upon good thoughts, the better will be his world and the world at large.

 > An invincible determination can accomplish almost anything and in this lies the great distinction between great men and little men.

+> Our lives are the only meaningful expression of what we believe and in Whom we believe.
+And the only real wealth, for any of us, lies in our faith.